 Other best practices.
 This article focuses on the implementation of a gap assessment given a set of objectives.
 Other best practices exist in closely related literature, such as logic models, also known as theories of change, or shared diagnosis models, which ensure objectives and measures result from a logical process derived from causal assumptions.
-While preferred, these methods are difficult to gain consensus to implement, often competing with center of gravity analysis when applied.
-Additional best practices include using objective development criteria, such as the acronym SMART (specific, measurable, achievable, relevant, and time bound) and the similar initialism RMRR (relevant, measurable, responsive, and resourced).
-Best practices related to staff organization and functions include assigning senior leaders as line of effort leads and gaining championship by the commander.
+16 While preferred, these methods are difficult to gain consensus to implement, often competing with center of gravity analysis when applied.
+Additional best practices include using objective development criteria, such as the acronym SMART (specific, measurable, achievable, relevant, and time bound) and the similar initialism RMRR (relevant, measurable, responsive, and resourced).17 Best practices related to staff organization and functions include assigning senior leaders as line of effort leads and gaining championship by the commander.
+18 the types of input they accept and the type of output they produce as they relate to the gaps they identify.
+Successful assessments attempt to leverage all the best practices to best detail progress, identify gaps, make recommendations, and articulate residual risk.
+An outline of the application of each of the methods in the context of gap assessment is shown in the table.